klezovics/Robot/README.md

  position of the input to the .generateScript() method ...

- For example, a 1000 random scenarios for grids of sizes from 1 to 50 are done in the automatedTestSequence() method of the ScriptExecutionService method.
+ For example, a 1000 random scenarios for grids of sizes from 1 to 50 are done in the automatedTestSequence() method of the com.klezovich.robot.service.implementation.ScriptExecutionService_Test class.